mcarr823/pi-tv-streamer/install/services/Jellyfin.md

 * If you install it this way, make sure you grab "Jellyfin Media Player", not one of the other packages such as "Jellyfin Server".

 ![Screenshot](screenshots/JellyfinDiscover.png)

+* Warning!
+Some stores will install the Snap or Native version of Jellyfin instead of the flatpak version.
+This is fine, but you may need to figure some things out yourself during later steps, since the instructions in this repository were written for the Flatpak version.

 </details>